tay-lab/Prox-seq_computation/README.md

 ### Simulation of Prox-seq data
 **Class name: simulatePLA**

-    '''
-    A class to simulate PLA counts of a cocktail of N targets.
+A class to simulate PLA product counts in single cells.

     Parameters
     ----------